How do I know which to choose between hyaluronic acid and cortisone injection?

 Many patients who contact us are unsure about treatment options.
 Whether hyaluronic acid or cortisone injection would be best for their pain.
 Both hyaluronic acid and corticosteroid can be used as pain-relieving injections.
 Used in a range of peripheral joints, which we perform under ultrasound guidance to ensure accuracy.

-If deciding which is likely to be the best treatment, there are a number of different factors that you should take into consideration.
+When deciding which is likely to be the best treatment, there are a number of different factors that you should take into consideration.

 Hyaluronic acid generally works best for osteoarthritis where there is little or no inflammation.
 Treatment generally works best for people who are active.
 Generally have pain in a joint where there is very little swelling.
 Most have a goal to return to activities e.g. running or walking long distances in the example of a knee.
 The typical example of a patient suitable for hyaluronic acid would be an active 40-50-year-old.
 Generally involved in regular sport or exercise.